aseelmalkawi/lambda-function-to-send-slack-msgs-for-MW/README.md

 1. Create a new Lambda function in the AWS Console
 2. Runtime: Python 3.9 or later
 3. Copy the provided Lambda code
-4. Set timeout to at least 30 seconds
+4. Set the timeout to at least 30 seconds
 5. Attach the IAM role with the permissions listed above

 ### Step 2: Add Lambda Layer (if needed)